akSkwYX/Op/README.md

-# Op language (unfinished yet)
+# Op language (Ongoing)

 ## What is Op ?

 Op is a language built around operators.
 You can think of operators as functions written in infix notation.
-This project is intended to teach lexing, parsing, interpreting, and compiling concepts, not to create a production-ready language.
+This project is intended to learn lexing, parsing, interpreting, and compiling concepts, not to create a production-ready language.
 Currently, Op is an interpreted language implemented in OCaml.

 I welcome any feedback or ideas.
 You can reach me at: